 She started her training at Stowe in October 2014.
 During this period, she worked in the Harrogate, Ilkley and Wetherby offices.
 She now works predominantly in the Leeds office although she travels to Harrogate and Wetherby for client appointments.

 Having trained at Stowe, Shanika was able to focus on family law for two years and therefore has had the benefit of very varied and niche training.

-Shanika is a Director of the Leeds Law Society, a Young Resolution (YRES) committee member, founding member of Leeds Junior Family Lawyers and a panel member of Only Mums and Only Dads, as well as contributing to the “101 questions answered about separating with children” book.
+Shanika is joint Vice President of the Leeds Law Society (the first Asian/minority president in the 150 years it’s been established), D&I co-ordinator and lead court liaison for the family court, founding member of Leeds Junior Family Lawyers and a panel member of Only Mums and Only Dads, as well as contributing to the “101 questions answered about separating with children” book.

 Her approach is always to put the client and their needs first.
 She has been described by clients as kind, patient and understanding whilst giving practical advice which they are able to digest and understand.

 She appreciates the importance of speaking in straightforward terms and has a no-nonsense approach.
 She is able to adapt to her clients’ needs and is able to recognise the most appropriate way to move matters forward.

 Shanika won the ‘Rising Star of the Year’ at the Yorkshire Legal Awards 2020.